-This holiday, which has been celebrated around the world every September 13 since 1995, began as a tribute to the author of the story Charlie and the Chocolate Factory, Roald Dahl, who was born on September 13.
+This holiday, which has been celebrated around the world every September 13 since 1995, began as a tribute to the author of the story Charlie and the Chocolate Factory, Roald Dahl.

 Since 1995, every September 13, in tribute to the author of the story Charlie and the Chocolate Factory, the British writer Roald Dahl, International Chocolate Day is celebrated.

-In this novel for children, published in 1964 and adapted to the cinema three times, in 2023 the third version comes out, chocolate is the main protagonist.
+In this novel for children, published in 1964 and adapted to the cinema three times, chocolate is the main protagonist.

 Charlie and the Chocolate Factory

-Charlie and the Chocolate Factory is a story written for children that revolves around the candy and chocolate company of the eccentric Mr. Willy Wonka, the greatest candy producer that ever lived, and how Charlie Bucket, a boy from a family very poor, manages to visit this factory with his grandfather.
+Charlie and the Chocolate Factory is a story that revolves around the candy and chocolate company of the eccentric Mr. Willy Wonka, the greatest producer of candy that has ever existed, and how Charlie Bucket, a boy from a very poor family, He manages to visit her with his grandfather.

-Wonka puts five golden tickets, which will allow five boys or girls to visit the factory, in five of his chocolate bars that are for sale.
+Wonka puts five golden tickets in five of his chocolate bars, which will allow five boys or girls to visit the factory.

 Augustus Gloop, Veruca Salt, Violet Beauregarde, Mike Teavee and Charlie Bucket will be the lucky winners.
-They all enter with his parents, except Charlie, who is accompanied by his maternal grandfather Joe.
+Everyone enters with their parents except Charlie, who is accompanied by his maternal grandfather Joe.

-Already inside the chocolate factory, children discover a fantastic world of chocolate and sweets.
-However, little by little they are expelled as a result of their hobbies, defects and bad education.
+Once inside the chocolate factory, children discover a fantastic world.
+However, little by little they are expelled as a result of their manias, defects and bad education.

-Augustus Gloop, who was a fat and obsessive child with sweets, falls into a river of chocolate where he is sucked into a tube that takes him out of the factory.
+Augustus Gloop, who was a fat boy and obsessed with sweets, falls into a river of chocolate that he was about to drink, and is sucked into a tube that takes him out of the factory.